Lecostarius/cleanflight/docs/USB Flashing.md

 ```
 The device is owned by user root, group root, and only people in the group "root" are allowed to use it.
 This is a problem (which is mentioned above already) - unless you are root, you can not write to your FC, so the Cleanflight configurator will fail.
 It is possible to fix this issue by "chgrp" and "chmod" commands directly on the file /dev/ttyACM0.
 However, since USB devices are created on-the-fly when connection to the USB port happens, such a 'chmod' would have to be repeated every time when you plug in your board or after you switch off your computer.

 In order to have something that springs automatically into action every time a new USB device is connected, you can create a so-called udev rule.
 Every time a new device is activated in the kernel - i.e. if you plug in your FC board via USB - the kernel checks all the udev rules (in Ubuntu, they are in /etc/udev/rules.d/).
 If one of them applies to the new device, it is used.
+udev rules can - among other things - change the ownership, the group ownership, and the permissions of the new USB device file.
+So, a udev rule can be used to grant full access to the new USB device to everyone in a Unix group.

 The rule needs to be smart - we do not want to have it applied to every USB device that is connected to the PC, like your USB stick or your mouse.
 It should only be applied to your FC.
 Luckily, this is possible, because USB devices tell the host computer a lot about themselves - they present things like their manufacturer and their product ID.
+So, the udev rule should apply only to Flight Controllers.

 ST Microelectronics, the manufacturer of the microcontroller on your FC, has the (internationally standardized) USB Vendor ID '0483'.

-Each of their chips has a special bootloader mode (the famous 'unbrickable bootloader', called DFU mode for Device Firmware Update) that identifies itself with a product ID of 'df11'.
-Unfortunately, although all bootloaders of STM microcontrollers are the same, that is not true for the microcontrollers themselves, and therefore, not for the FCs.
-Therefore, a poor mans solution to a udev rule is one that will put all newly created /dev/ttyACMx devices into the group "plugdev".
-Put yourself into the group "plugdev" as described above (`sudo usermod -a -G plugdev <username>`), and you will have all necessary permissions to work with your FC.
-A slightly more sophisticated udev rule (which will put all STM microcontrollers into group "plugdev") can be established e.g. by
+A udev rule which will put all STM microcontrollers into group "plugdev" can be established e.g. by
 ```
 (echo '# STM32 MCU)'
  echo 'SUBSYSTEMS=="usb", ATTRS{idVendor}=="0483", MODE="0664", GROUP="plugdev"') | sudo tee /etc/udev/rules.d/91-vendorSTM-group-plugdev.rules > /dev/null